manosmin/ceid-web/README.md

   mongorestore cases.bson
 ```

-Then, you can log-in as any user using the following credentials
+Then, you can log-in as any user "X" using the following credentials
 ```bash
   Username: UserX
   Password: userXpass